Red-fronted gazelle: Ecology and behavior

-The predators of the red-fronted gazelle include lion, leopard, cheetah, hyena, wild dog.

 Reproduction and development

 The red-fronted gazelle gives birth to one fawn after a gestation period of 184–189 days.
 The fawn is likely to wean at around three months.
 Based on the closely related Thomson's gazelle, females may breed as early as nine months, while males may not mature until 18 months.

-The lifespan of gazelle is up to 14.5 years in captivity.
+The lifespan is up to 14.5 years in captivity.
 Breeding in the wild occurs throughout most of the year.
 Typical of "hider" species, infants are cached by their mothers and visited for nursing.

 Status

-The total population of red-fronted gazelle is estimated at about 25,000 individuals, and their population is in a decreasing trend.
+The total population of red-fronted gazelle is estimated at 25,000 individuals, and their population is decreasing.
 The threats faced by the red-fronted gazelle include illegal hunting, habitat degradation and competition with domestic livestock.
 Overgrazing of its habitat by livestock drives it elsewhere, as does clearance of land for farming.
 Substantial populations have now dwindled to scattered remnant populations across most of its range.
 The International Union for Conservation of Nature has rated its conservation status as "vulnerable".

 Approximately 15% of the population of this species occurs in a number of protected areas throughout its range: W National Park (Niger, Burkina Faso, Benin), Waza National Park (Cameroon), Zakouma National Park (Chad), Dinder National Park (Sudan), and Manovo-Gounda St. Floris National Park (Central African Republic).
 They have also been reintroduced in the Guembeul Natural Reserve and Djoudj National Bird Sanctuary of Senegal.